We can’t promise a cure, but our priority is your dog’s comfort.

 Does CBD really help with appetite?

-Yes, this is one of its strongest benefits.
-Cancer and chemotherapy can cause severe nausea, leading dogs to stop eating (cachexia).
-CBD helps quell the nausea signals in the brain and stimulates the digestive system, often helping dogs regain interest in food, which is vital for keeping their strength up.
+Many owners find it does.
+Cancer and chemotherapy can cause severe nausea, leading dogs to stop eating.
+CBD is often used to ease nausea and support appetite, and owners find it helps their dog regain interest in food, which is important for keeping their strength up.

 Is CBD safe for older, weak dogs?

-Yes.
-CBD is non-toxic and generally very gentle on the system compared to pharmaceutical painkillers.
-However, if your dog is extremely weak or has liver failure, consult your vet first to ensure their body can process the oil efficiently.
+Generally, yes.
+CBD is usually well-tolerated and gentle on the system compared to pharmaceutical painkillers.
+However, if your dog is extremely weak or has liver failure, consult your vet first to make sure their body can process the oil efficiently.